• Home

 However, if you’re looking for dramatic peaks that compete with parks out west, you won’t find that in Acadia, as no area in the northeast has terrain that can compete with the west.

-All that said, I do think you may need to adjust your expectations if you’re hoping Acadia will have the same grandeur as national parks out west like Zion, the Grand Canyon, and Mt.
+All this to say, I do think you may need to adjust your expectations if you’re hoping Acadia will have the same grandeur as national parks out west like Zion, the Grand Canyon, and Mt.
 Rainier.
 Many people list Acadia in their top 10 of national parks for many of the reasons I’ve mentioned above, however, many also rank it lower, stating that it just didn’t have the mind-blowing, unique factor that some of the parks out west have.
 However, for me, that’s part of the appeal.
 It stands out as different in this way, which I love.

 Acadia is definitely unique in its own way, and if you’re looking for an incredible example of New England’s rugged coastline and maritimes charm, this is the best spot to experience it.